 I am a singer/songwriter.
 Recorded some songs a few years ago, which you can find on my Reverbnation page.

-I am a worship leader, currently leading at a small group study and jumping into the band at church when time permits.
-A couple of years ago my husband and I started leading worship in the Children’s Ministry at our church and got hooked; nothing compares to seeing a roomful of 5-11 year olds sincerely worshiping God.
+I am a worship leader, playing keyboards and providing backup vocals in the band at church.
+For a while there, my husband and I led worship in the Children’s Ministry at our church; nothing compares to seeing a roomful of 5-11 year olds sincerely worshiping God.
 Talk about singing around a lump in your throat.
+We now do our leading mostly at our church’s Church On The Beach service.
+Let’s just say it is at times hard to compete with dolphins.

 I am a transplanted Brit, whisked away from the Mother Country at the tender age of 5, toughened by four years in the wilds of Ontario, Canada, and thoroughly confused after being planted in the multi-cultural melting pot of Los Angeles, California.
 I sound American when I speak, as long as no one with a strong accent is speaking near me, in which case I tend to pick up on it.
 This has placed me in some seriously embarrassing situations.